kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-have arrived but not yet been dispatched in the real world and (b) it must be the next one of those according to the ordering in the real-world dispatch rule given in the problem statement --- recall that is increasing `E`, with ties broken by round-robin ordering among queues.
+have arrived but not yet been dispatched in the real world and (b) it must be the next one of those according to the ordering in the real-world dispatch rule given in the problem statement --- recall that is increasing `t_finish_virtual`, with ties broken by round-robin ordering among queues.
 The implementation maintains a cursor into that order.
 The cursor is a queue index (for resolving ties according to round-robin) plus a bifurcated representation of each queue.
 A queue's representation consists of two parts: a set of requests that are executing in the real world, and a FIFO of requests that are waiting in the real world.
-When it comes time to advance the cursor, the problem is to find --- among the queues with requests waiting in the real world --- the one whose oldest real-world-waiting request (the one at head of the FIFO) has the lowest `E`, with ties broken appropriately.
-This is the only place where the `B` and `E` values have an effect on the real world, and this fact is used to prune the implementation as explained next.
+When it comes time to advance the cursor, the problem is to find --- among the queues with requests waiting in the real world --- the one whose oldest real-world-waiting request (the one at head of the FIFO) has the lowest `t_finish_virtual`, with ties broken appropriately.
+This is the only place where the `t_dispatch_virtual` and `t_finish_virtual` values have an effect on the real world, and this fact is used to prune the implementation as explained next.

-It is not necessary to explicitly represent the `B` and `E`, nor even the `S` and `F`, of _every_ request that exists in the implementation at a given moment.
-For each queue with requests waiting in the real world, all that is really needed (to support finding the next request to dispatch) is the `F` of the oldest one of those requests.
-The ordering constraint in the problem statement is in terms of `E`, but we can just as well order by `F` because `R(t)` is a monotonically non-decreasing --- and strictly increasing where it matters --- function of `t`.
-The implementation calculates that request's `F` by adding its `len * width` to its `S`.
-Rather than explicitly represent `B` and `E`, or `S` and `F`, on every request, the implementation simply represents the `S` of each queue's oldest waiting-in-the-real-world request (if any).
+It is not necessary to explicitly represent the `t_dispatch_virtual` and `t_finish_virtual`, nor even the `r_dispatch_virtual` and `r_finish_virtual`, of _every_ request that exists in the implementation at a given moment.
+For each queue with requests waiting in the real world, all that is really needed (to support finding the next request to dispatch) is the `r_finish_virtual` of the oldest one of those requests.
+The ordering constraint in the problem statement is in terms of `t_finish_virtual`, but we can just as well order by `r_finish_virtual` because `R(t)` is a monotonically non-decreasing --- and strictly increasing where it matters --- function of `t`.
+The implementation calculates that request's `r_finish_virtual` by adding its `len * width` to its `r_dispatch_virtual`.
+Rather than explicitly represent `t_dispatch_virtual` and `t_finish_virtual`, or `r_dispatch_virtual` and `r_finish_virtual`, on every request, the implementation simply represents the `r_dispatch_virtual` of each queue's oldest waiting-in-the-real-world request (if any).
 In the implementation this is a queue field named `virtualStart`.

 A queue's `virtualStart` gets incrementally updated as follows.
 The regular case of virtual world dispatch is when one request `(i,j-1)` finishes executing and the next one starts.
-At that moment, `virtualStart` was `F(i,j-1) = S(i,j)`.
-To account for the dispatch, the product `len(i,j) * width(i,j)` is added to `virtualStart` because that computes the initial guess at `F(i,j) = S(i,j+1)`.
-In the special case of a request arriving to an empty queue, the arrival logic sets `virtualStart` to the current `R` value --- because that is the `S` of the next request to dispatch --- and soon afterward the regular dispatch logic does its thing.
+At that moment, `virtualStart` was `r_finish_virtual(i,j-1) = r_dispatch_virtual(i,j)`.
+To account for the dispatch, the product `len(i,j) * width(i,j)` is added to `virtualStart` because that computes the initial guess at `r_finish_virtual(i,j) = r_dispatch_virtual(i,j+1)`.
+In the special case of a request arriving to an empty queue, the arrival logic sets `virtualStart` to the current `R` value --- because that is the `r_dispatch_virtual` of the next request to dispatch --- and soon afterward the regular dispatch logic does its thing.
 When request `(i,j)` finishes execution and its actual duration is learned, the queue's `virtualStart` is adjusted by adding the product of `width(i,j)` and the correction to `len(i,j)`.

 That is the only adjustment made when the correct value of `len(i,j)` is learned.
 This ignores other consequences that the equations above